smaerdlatigid/3D-Material-Synthesis/README.md

     - architecture
     - number of inputs
     - merge layer

+- Construct a frame for stablizing capture on phone

 ### License
 This software is intended strictly for educational purposes.
 Please cite this work if you use any of these algorithms for your project.
 Licensing fees may apply for any use beyond educational purposes, please contact support@digitaldream.io for more information